By Scott T. Allison and George R. Goethals

 8. Heroes provide dramatic, entertaining stories — Psychologists have long been aware of the power of a good, juicy narrative.
 Stories of heroes and heroic myth have entertained humans since the dawn of recorded history.
 Joseph Campbell documented recurring patterns in these hero stories in his seminal book, and virtually all hero stories feature these time-honored patterns.
 Today’s media are all-too aware of our hunger for hero stories and take great delight in building celebrity heroes up and then tearing them down.
 People have always been drawn to human drama and they always will be.

 9. Heroes solve problems — Our research has shown that people’s heroes are not just paragons of morality.
 They also show superb competencies directed toward the goal of solving society’s most vexing problems.
 Jonas Salk developed the first polio vaccine.
 George Washington Carver introduced crop rotation into agriculture.
 Stephanie Kwolek invented the material in bullet-proof vests that have saved the lives of countless law enforcement officers.
-Heroes save lives with their brains, not just with their brawn.
+Heroes give us wisdom and save lives with their brains, not just with their brawn.

 10. Heroes deliver justice — People from all cultures possess a strong desire for justice.
 After members of the Boston police captured the Boston Marathon bomber, crowds of citizens lined the streets to applaud their heroes.
 Research has shown that we need to believe that we live in a just world where good things happen to good people and bad things happen to bad people.
 The preamble to the 1950s Superman television show spoke of superman’s never-ending quest for “truth, justice, and the American way”.
 Heroes quench our thirst for fairness and lawfulness.